 The specific metrics used to measure progress in meeting the goal related to credentialing, subject matter preparation, or educator retention at each specific schoolsite.

+Required metrics for LREBG goals: In its LREBG goal, the LEA must identify:

+At least one metric to monitor the impact of each action is included in the goal.

+To reduce duplication of effort, the LEA may reference a metric included in another goal if that metric is also being used to measure the impact of an action included in the LREBG goal.

-is includedComplete the table as follows:
+Complete the table as follows:

 Metric #